minio/docs/source/administration/batch-framework.rst

 ``replicate``
 ~~~~~~~~~~~~~

-The ``replicate`` job type performs a single-run push replication of objects from the local MinIO deployment to another location.
+Use the ``replicate`` job type to create a batch job that replicates objects from the local MinIO deployment to another MinIO location.
 The definition file can limit the replication by bucket, prefix, and/or filters to only replicate certain objects.

 For example, you can use a batch job to perform a one-time replication sync of objects from ``minio-alpha/invoices/`` to ``minio-baker/invoices``.